Rhiannon-Udall/cbcflow/docs/source/command-line-usage.rst

 .. code-block::

-   $ cbcflow SXXYYZZabc --update --ParameterEstimation-Results-UID-set ProdF1 \
+   $ cbcflow_update_from_flags SXXYYZZabc --ParameterEstimation-Results-UID-set ProdF1 \
    --ParameterEstimation-Results-WaveformApproximant-set IMRPhenomXPHM

 In some cases (especially with TGR), this occurs in a nested fashion, in which case a UID is needed for each hierarchy which requires specification.
 For example

 .. code-block::

-   $ cbcflow SXXYYZZabc --update --TestingGR-IMRCTAnalyses-UID-set IMRCT1 \
+   $ cbcflow_update_from_flags SXXYYZZabc --TestingGR-IMRCTAnalyses-UID-set IMRCT1 \
    --TestingGR-IMRCTAnalyses-SafeLowerMassRatio-set 2 \
    --TestingGR-IMRCTAnalyses-Results-UID-set ProdF1 \
    --TestingGR-IMRCTAnalyses-Results-WaveformApproximant IMRPhenomXPHM